Geek-o-Byte/Geek-o-Byte.github.io/README.md

 ## Project info

 This project is entirely based on the awesome https://github.com/paperswithcode/ai-deadlines.
-As that repository is no longer maintained, we decided to make an up-to-date version along with a new UI.
-It was bootstrapped using [Lovable](https://lovable.dev/) and [Cursor](https://www.cursor.com/).
+As that repository is no longer maintained, we decided to make an up-to-date version along with a new UI tailored to our needs.

 New data is fetched from https://github.com/ccfddl/ccf-deadlines/tree/main/conference/AI thanks to [this comment](https://github.com/paperswithcode/ai-deadlines/issues/723#issuecomment-2603420945).